vikashoo7/Question/linux.md

     How to troubleshoot  if MBR is currpted?
     How to go to the single user mode?
     What is the difference between intrd and intfs?
+    What is pxe boot?
+How it works?
+        How  does initram disk create?
+    How initram disk depends on kernel version?
+    What are the components required to set up PXE boot or how to setup PXE boot?